Back to guides

 • Azure subscriptions, tenants, workloads, and applications

-• Entra ID, RBAC, PIM, managed identities, and vendors
+• Entra ID, role-based access control (RBAC), PIM, managed identities, and vendors

 • private endpoints, DNS, VPN, firewall, and network design